 For the Chemex I have two recipes; one for use with a traditional Chemex paper filter and one for use with an Able Kone filter.
 The paper filter produces a clean cup with very little particulate matter.
 However, even though they are biodegradable and clean up is easy, I was not happy tossing these paper filters into the garbage.

 I purchased an Able Kone filter — another Kickstarter — a few years ago.
-It does not produce as clean a cup as the paper filters; there is a little silt at the bottom of the cup and suspended in the coffee.
+The Able Kone filter is a reusable metal filter but it does not produce as clean a cup as the paper filters; there is a little silt at the bottom of the cup and suspended in the coffee.
 I’m not certain but I assume the ebb cloth filter will produce a cleaner cup than both the paper filter and mesh filter.

 I use the Press coffee app when making my daily brew.
 Over time, and with experimentation, I have created recipes for making coffee via Chemex, French Press and AeroPress.
-I have included a link to my initial brew recipe for the cloth filter.
+I have included a link to the brew recipe for the Ebb filter.
+You’ll need the Press coffee app to import from the link.
 It’s the same as my paper filter recipe but with the grind adjusted to 21 instead of 16.
 I expect I’ll tweak this to find the right balance between grind and brew time.

 I always brew with the freshest beans I can find.
 I have been a member of a number of online coffee delivery clubs in the past but in the last few years, I have settled on obtaining fresh beans from a local brewer.
 I enjoyed trying different single original coffees from around the world but I wanted to support my local brewer whom I know personally.